Turbo Takeaways

 Submit the Amended Return

-Beginning with the 2019 tax year, you can e-file your amended return if you have filed the original return electronically and if your tax software (Turbotax, H&R Block Tax Cut, etc.) allows you to submit it electronically.
-You can also print and submit it by mail.
+Since the 2019 tax year, the IRS has allowed you to e-file your amended return if you've filed the original return electronically and if your tax software (Turbotax, H&R Block Tax Cut, etc.) allows you to submit forms electronically.
+You can also print and submit your return by mail.

 Tracking the Status of an Amended Refund

-There are two main ways to check the status of an amended refund once you’ve submitted your amended federal tax return.
+There are two main ways to check the status of an amended refund once you’ve submitted your amended federal tax return, including:

 Use the IRS “Where's My Amended Refund” Tool

-The “Where’s My Amended Return” tool can show you the status of your amended return for this and the three prior years’ amended returns if you’ve submitted any during that time.
+The “Where’s My Amended Return” tool can show you the status of your current amended return and the three prior years of returns if you’ve submitted any during that time.
 You’ll need to provide your date of birth, zip code, and Social Security number to check the status.

 - Business returns